 Choosing the best Hats, Mittens, and Boots to keep kids warm in winter

 Mittens vs. Gloves

 Mittens will keep small hands much warmer than gloves.
-And you have ever tried to put gloves on a toddler you already know the frustrating comedy show that is.
-When the kids are playing in wet snow we slide a fleece liner into their thermal mittens and always have a back-up pair to change out halfway through the day.
+If you have ever tried to put gloves on a toddler you already know the frustrating comedy show that is.
+When the kids are playing in wet snow, we slide a fleece liner into their thermal mittens.
+And always have a dry backup pair to change out halfway through the day.

 This is another one up to personal preference.
 We have a few brands we love and we look for sales and check all of our second-hand favorite sites (those are outlined below).
 Our oldest doesn’t like the weight of winter boots so I applied an extra layer of waterproofing spray to his hiking boots and he wears them for most sledding and snow fort building activities.
 The little guys are wearing Columbia and Sorel boots that are warm and insulating with a sturdy sole and traction for icy trails.

 We use Woolite to wash our wool layers every 3-5 wears for the kids and 5-7 for the adults.
 Hats and gloves only need to be washed 1-2 times each winter.
 Because wool is naturally anti-bacterial you don’t need to and shouldn’t wash after each wear.
 Line drying is a must.
 Failture to line dry will result in wool layers quickly passing down the line.
 Our 3rd child loves his wool hat that once fit a much larger head, whoops!

 Finding great second-hand children’s gear is a bit of extra work and effort.
 This work becomes more than worth it as you stock up on quality gear for a fraction of the price.

 Tag us on social media @fivepax or drop us an email at [email protected] Stay safe and warm out there!